-Normally crowded with boats and boaters, the town waterfront is almost empty in late August 1995 while the yacht Chanticleer--owned by the Evinrude family of outboard motor fame--takes up 100+ feet of the dock.
+Normally crowded with boats and boaters, the town waterfront is almost empty in late August 1995 while the yacht Chanticleer--owned by the Evinrude family of outboard motor fame--takes up more than 100-feet of the dock.
 To the west is Boyle Marine, and beyond the bend Spider Bay Marina.

 Little Current is located on the northeastern shore of Manitoulin, where the island makes its closest approach to the Ontario mainland.
 It was first settled in the 1860's and soon grew into a major Great Lakes port.
 During the 1880's and 1890's, the town's docks were lined with passenger steamers and sumertime visitors from the lower lakes.
 Besides tourism, lumbering was the mainstay of the economy and remained so until after World War One.